Alcohol: harm reduction policy's ‘best buys’

 This is driven by two principal factors: hyper price discounting within the retail sector and the failure of successive governments to align alcohol excise duties with that of inflation.
 Therefore, in order to fulfill the WHO’s best buys, all alcohol excise rates should be aligned to a consumer price index.

-In respect of the retail sector, Minimum Unit Pricing is finally set to be introduced in Ireland in January 2022 and this is very welcome.
+In respect of the retail sector, Minimum Unit Pricing was introduced in Ireland in January 2022 and this is very welcome.
 However, we need to learn from mounting evidence from Scotland that MUP needs to be linked to a cost-of-living index.
 Otherwise we face the situation that this proven financial mechanism to reduce alcohol-related harms will be rendered ineffective over time.

 Promotion

 The Public Health (Alcohol) Act 2018 (PHAA) has started Ireland’s journey towards curbing pervasive alcohol marketing by banning alcohol advertising in certain locations where children are likely to be present.
-However, alcohol brands are engaging in ‘alibi marketing’ which means switching out the alcohol product for either a 0% alcohol product or a word or image synonymous with the brand.
-AAI believes that this goes against the spirit of the law and the attempts by legislators to protect children from alcohol marketing.
+However, alcohol brands are engaging in surrogate and/or alibi marketing which means switching out the alcohol product for either a 0% alcohol product or a word or image synonymous with the brand.

-These measures are important because research shows that children exposed to alcohol advertising are more likely to start drinking at a younger age, and drink more heavily in later life.
-AAI also believes that the PHAA does not go far enough in protecting the whole population from insidious alcohol marketing practices.
-The prevalence and nature of alcohol marketing helps to normalise – and glamourise alcohol, creating a culture where alcohol is seen as an ‘essential part’ of everyday life.
-Such a harmful product simply should not allowed to insert itself into people’s daily lives as it currently does.
+All of these measures are important because the prevalence and nature of alcohol marketing helps to normalise – and glamourise – alcohol, creating a culture where alcohol is seen as an ‘essential part’ of everyday life.
 Sports sponsorship is particularly egregious and the alcohol industry accounts for 20% of all sports sponsorship agreements worldwide.

 In recent years, some sporting organisations such as the GAA have started to move away voluntarily from an association with alcohol brands.
 Sections 15 and 16 of the PHAA which came into operation in November 2021, also provide for some modest restrictions on alcohol marketing in sport.
 However, much more remains to be done and statutory means are required to bring about a sea change in Ireland on this issue.